shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionist's-Memo.md

 draft: true
 ---

-An estimate of when can
+An estimate of how soon one can expect to complete the collection.

 <div align="center">
   <img src="https://shawenyao.github.io/Photos/Animal Crossing/006.jpg" />